Include guard: Discussion

 Different naming conventions for the guard macro may be used by different programmers.
 Other common forms of the above example include GRANDPARENT_INCLUDED, CREATORSNAME_YYYYMMDD_HHMMSS (with the appropriate time information substituted), and names generated from a UUID.
-(However, names starting with one underscore and a capital letter or any name containing double underscore, such as _GRANDPARENT__H and __GRANDPARENT_H, are reserved to the language implementation and should not be used by the user.)
+(However, names starting with one underscore and a capital letter (C and C++) or any name containing double underscore (C++ only), such as _GRANDPARENT_H and GRANDPARENT__H, are reserved to the language implementation and should not be used by the user.)

 Of course, it is important to avoid duplicating the same include-guard macro name in different header files, as including the 1st will prevent the 2nd from being included, leading to the loss of any declarations, inline definitions, or other #includes in the 2nd header.

 Difficulties

 For #include guards to work properly, each guard must test and conditionally set a different preprocessor macro.
 Therefore, a project using #include guards must work out a coherent naming scheme for its include guards, and make sure its scheme doesn't conflict with that of any third-party headers it uses, or with the names of any globally visible macros.

 For this reason, most C and C++ implementations provide a non-standard #pragma once directive.
 This directive, inserted at the top of a header file, will ensure that the file is included only once.
-The Objective-C language (which is a superset of C) introduced an #import directive, which works exactly like #include, except that it includes each file only once, thus obviating the need for #include guards.
+The Objective-C language (which is a superset of C) has an #import directive, which works exactly like #include, except that it includes each file only once, thus obviating the need for #include guards.

 Other languages

+Some languages support specifying that the code should be included only once, in the including file, rather than in the included one (as with C/C++ include guards and #pragma once):